Driftwood Beach on Jekyll Island, Georgia. Photo by @qued3point14

 The "best beach" title may depend on individual taste, but whether you seek history, nature, nightlife or just to be left alone, Georgia has a beach for you.

-The coast of Georgia is roughly 110 miles and includes 15 barrier islands, four of which (Jekyll, St. Simons, Sea and Tybee) are accessible by car and have become popular resort destinations.
-The rest of Georgia’s islands require transportation by boat and are virtually unspoiled natural escapes.
+The coast of Georgia is roughly 110 miles and includes 15 barrier islands on the Atlantic Ocean, four of which (Jekyll, St. Simons, Sea and Tybee) are accessible by car and have become popular resort destinations.
+The rest of Georgia's islands require transportation by boat and are virtually unspoiled natural escapes.

 Georgia's Major Islands